aspectapp/aspect-cli/README.md

-# Aspect UI builder Node.js Library
+# Aspect UI builder Node.js CLI

-The Aspect Node.js library provides convenient syncing of components to and from the [Aspect UI builder](https://dev.aspect.app).
+The command line tool for quickly syncing components to and from the [Aspect UI builder](https://dev.aspect.app).

 ## Installation

+To run from the command line, you'll have to install with the `-g` option.
+Depending on your permissions, installation may require `sudo` prefix.

 ```bash
 $ npm install @metacode-inc/aspect -g